n-alex-goncalves/BiscaMultiplayer/README.md

 - [X] Implement a promise delay function to replace the timeout function in the server.
 - [X] Implement an end animation that moves the card trick towards the winning player.
 - [X] Fix a mismatch between the client's perception and the received game state when clicking a card too fast.
+- [X] Replace the cloud platform Render with Railway.app to prevent spin down during momemnts of inactivity.
+- [ ] Add sound effects for card draw and card placement
 - [ ] Handle disconnects and allow the disconnecting player to return after a set period.
 - [ ] Make the opponent's state private in the gamestate.
+- [ ] Preload the api images for faster load times.
 - [ ] Add a dark-mode feature.
 - [ ] Implement a CPU opponent for single-player interaction.
 - [ ] Improve the CSS of the end-game info card.